 Two local churches are dedicated to the Annunciation each serving different denominations.
 The Greek Orthodox Church of the Annunciation — St. Gabriel is located just above Mary’s Well.
 The church is built over the spring where the archangel Gabriel is said to have appeared to Mary.
 The Catholic Basilica of the Annunciation is situated on a slope at the heart of Nazareth’s Latin Quarter and is the most iconic structure on the city’s skyline.
 Completed in 1966, the Basilica was built on the ruins of earlier Byzantine and Crusader churches.

-Adjacent to the Basilica of the Annunciation’s upper floor is the Church of St. Joseph also referred to as Joseph’s Carpentry Shop.
-The Greek Catholic Synagogue Church dedicated to the synagogue where Jesus preached is located in the marketplace above the Basilica.
-The marketplace is also worth exploring.
-As are the alleyways on the old town’s northern side, where there are several small carpentry shops.
+Adjacent to the Basilica of the Annunciation’s upper floor is the Church of St. Joseph (pictured) also referred to as Joseph’s Carpentry Shop.

 The Precipice lies on the southern edge of town and offers good views of the Jezre’el Valley below.
 In the nearby neighborhood to the north are Tremor Hill and the Convent of Mary’s Fear marking the spot where a terrified Mary watched her son being led to the Precipice.

 Our information is that the Basilica & St. Joseph’s are wheelchair accessible.